gauharbains/IBM-HR-Analytics/README.md

 # IBM-HR-Analytics
  This repository explores the factors that affect employee performance and attrition.
+Different classifiers were tested to predict both employee attrition and performance.

  Description of the dataset can be found at this link: https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset.

  ## Requirements